In this article:

 Time to let yourself shine!
 Before you hit that record button, watch this video! 👇

-When you’re invited to a candidate selection call, you need to record an intro video tailored to the job and partner.
+When you’ve passed the initial interview, you will move forward to the Go2 talent pool.
+In this stage, we will ask you to record an Intro video.
 This is your chance to make a strong impression, increasing your chances of moving forward.

 The Matching Team will guide you on what to highlight in your videos.
 You can check out these sample videos for reference: